Sunday, May 29, 2016

 To make that price jump even higher for those adorable baby Kardashian pics, there are a couple of other things the new parents could (and let’s be honest, absolutely would) be able to do.
 The pics will only get that much more valuable if Blac and Rob participate in a very intimate photoshoot, give an interview about their new baby bliss — and share some cold, hard Kardashian secrets.
 Every publication is going to be dying for the rights to this exclusive!

-HollywoodLifers, are you excited to hear some intimate Kardashian secrets from Blac and Rob?
-Tell us in the comments!
+excited to hear some intimate Kardashian secrets from Blac and Rob?
+Tell us in

 Kanye West's Creative Studio Reportedly Robbed of Computers